ampl/mp/doc/source/modeling-mo.rst

 mode (``obj:multi=1``), in particular for LPs.
 Consult the solver documentation.

-Specifying options for each objective
+Options for each objective
 ********************************************************

+When using the
+:ref:`multi-objective emulator <multipleObjectives>`
+(option ``obj:multi=2``),
-When using the ``obj:multi`` option, you can specify options for each objective by creating a suffix in AMPL with the name starting with ``option_`` followed by the option name as obtained by the solver ``-=`` output.
+you can specify options for each objective by creating a suffix in AMPL with the name starting with ``option_`` followed by an :ref:`option name <ampl-solver-options>`.
-This should then be set using the suffix notation; see the example below where we set a time limit and a mip gap for each objective.
+This should be set using the suffix notation; see the example below where we set a time limit and a mip gap for each objective.
 Note that if the suffix value is not set, the default value or the initially specified value of the option will be used.

 .. code-block:: ampl

     suffix objpriority;
     suffix option_timelimit;
     suffix option_mipgap;